5 Days to Save a Life – Andre’s Bone Marrow Donation Process

-When he received the call that he was “a match”, he contacted Maria Santos, from Icla da Silva.
+When he first received the call that he was “a match”, he contacted Maria Santos, from Icla da Silva.
 She had helped him join the registry 3 years ago.
 She went with Andre to the hospital, to join him for his bone marrow donation.

 Andre received his last injection of filgrastin at the hospital on Monday and then began the donation process.

 A doctor met with him, thanked him for agreeing to donate his marrow and explained the process.
 They did a PBSC donation (peripheral blood stem cell).
 Your blood is removed through a needle in one arm and passed through a machine that will collect only the blood-forming cells.
 The remaining blood is returned to your body through a needle in the other arm.